-Attorney Steve® Litigation Essentials – How to defend in your lawsuit!
+Attorney Steve® Litigation Essentials – How to defend your lawsuit!
 General legal information.
 [Raising Affirmative Defenses in Answering Complaint, Cross-complaint or Counterclaim]

 ATTORNEY STEVE'S AFFIRMATIVE DEFENSE VIDEO SERIES – IF YOU DON'T WANT TO READ THIS ENTIRE BLOG, CLICK HERE TO ACCESS OUR VIDEO SERIES (Just $199.95).

 This is a great resource if you are either involved in a lawsuit, or legal action appears to be “brewing” and you want to know what potential defenses to various causes of action might be.
 Many of the defenses are interchangeable to various causes of action and sometimes you have to be creative in defending yourself.

 We have been helping business and individual clients since 2004.
 We love what we do, we love helping people understand the law (and making it more accessible to the average person), and we love helping our clients succeed through empowerment in the legal system.